OBESITY & DISABILITY SOCIAL SECURITY RULING 19-2P

-Obesity in combination with another impairment may increase the severity or functional limitations of the other impairments.
+Obesity in combination with another medical condition may increase the severity of your impairments.
 The SSA will evaluate your case based on the information in the medical record.

 The ruling states that obesity is a complex condition due to excess body fat.
 However, obesity is the result of many factors.
 Not just your diet.
 These include environment, family history, and genetics.